-Along with the client, the team set several requirements for the design.
-First, the actuator mechanism needs to be self-contained within the orbital cavity.
-Since many people wear glasses to cover up the prosthesis, it is acceptable to have an external power source - for example, a battery contained within the glasses frame.
-The device should also mimic a typical spontaneous blink of a normal eye - at a velocity of approximately 1700 degrees per second.
-The blinks should also be controllable.
-The mechanism should not be noticeably audible, producing less than 15 decibels.
+Several requirements for the design were proposed by the client, influenced by the previous design.
+First, and most importantly, the device should have the ability to be controlled, with a blink occurring on command or in controlled intervals.
+The actuator mechanism should not produce a noticeably audible noise, since this project aims to disguise the prosthesis.
+The device creating the actuation should also have the ability to be self-contained within the orbital cavity.
+Since most people wear glasses to help disguise the prosthesis, it is acceptable to have an external power source (i.e. a battery) contained within the glasses frame.
+The device should also have the ability to match the velocity of a blink of a normal eye - approximately 1700 degrees per second.
 Finally, the device should be safe to use within the orbital cavity.
-The client has an adequate budget for this project.
+The client provided an adequate budget for this project.